Tamara Stefanovich

 Show More

-Her award-winning discography includes a recording of Kurtág’s Quasi una Fantasia and his double concerto with Asko|Schönberg Ensemble and Reinbert de Leeuw and Jean-Guihen Queyras for ECM.
-She received the Edison Award and her recording of Bartók’s Concerto for two pianos, percussion and orchestra with Pierre-Laurent Aimard and the London Symphony Orchestra under the baton of Pierre Boulez (Deutsche Grammophon) was nominated for a Grammy Award.
-Following her first solo recording with works by Bach and Bartók, Tamara dedicated her second album Influences to the works of Ives, Bartók, Messiaen and Bach on Pentatone.
-This season Stefanovich is due to release two more recordings for Pentatone: Messian’s Visions de l’Amen with Pierre-Laurent Aimard in September 2022 and a solo album featuring etudes by Vassos Nicolaou in February 2023.
+Her award-winning discography includes a recording of Kurtág’s Quasi una Fantasia and his double concerto with Asko|Schönberg Ensemble and Reinbert de Leeuw and Jean-Guihen Queyras for ECM which received the Edison Award.
+Her recording of Bartók’s Concerto for two pianos, percussion and orchestra with Pierre-Laurent Aimard and the London Symphony Orchestra under the baton of Pierre Boulez (Deutsche Grammophon) was nominated for a Grammy Award.
+Tamara’s first solo album Influences was dedicated to the works of Ives, Bartók, Messiaen and Bach on Pentatone.
+Last season Stefanovich released two more recordings for Pentatone, Messiaen’s Visions de l’Amen with Pierre-Laurent Aimard and a solo album Nicolaou Etudes & Frames featuring etudes by Vassos Nicolaou, and one recording for Winter & Winter, featuring Abrahamsen’s Left, alone with WDR Sinfonieorchester Köln.

 HarrisonParrott represents Tamara Stefanovich for worldwide general management.